AKD2022/Philly-Gun-Violence/README.md

-This is where I and Mrrkdas (https://github.com/mrrkdas) will be working on an HTML project together
+I will be working on my coding project here